amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 We will also need to use the keyword `ON` to tell the computer which columns provide the link ([Primary Key > Foreign Key](#design)) between the two tables.
 In this case, the species_id column in the **species** table is defined as the primary key.
 It contains the same data as the **survey** table's species_id column, which is the foreign key in this case.
 We want to join the tables on these species_id fields.

-    SELECT surveys.species_id AS 'Species ID',
-		year AS 'Year',
-		COUNT(*) AS 'Total Individuals',
-		AVG(weight) AS 'Average weight (g)'
+		SELECT *
 		FROM surveys
+		JOIN species
-    JOIN species ON surveys.species_id = species.species_id
+		ON surveys.species_id = species.species_id
-    GROUP BY surveys.species_id, year
-    ORDER BY COUNT(*) DESC;

 `ON` is kind of like `WHERE`, in that it filters things out according to a test condition.
 We use the table.colname format to tell the software what column in which table we are referring to.

 Field names that are identical in both tables can confuse the software so you must specify which table you are talking about, any time you mention these fields.
 You do this by inserting the table name in front of the field name as *table.colname*, as I have done above in the `SELECT` and `GROUP BY` parts of the query.

-And if you get tired of typing all those table names over and over, you can define an abbreviation for them by simply typing it immediately following the table names in the `FROM` and `JOIN` parts of the statements.
-Note that you can use the abbreviation in the `SELECT` part of the statement even though you don't define it until after that.
-(Why do you think that is?
-Hint: see the section above on the order of operations.)

-    SELECT u.species_id AS 'Species ID',
-		year AS 'Year',
-		COUNT(*) AS 'Total Individuals',
-		AVG(weight) AS 'Average weight (g)'
+We often won't want all of the fields from both tables, so anywhere we would have used a field name in a query on a single table, we can use table.colname in our join.

+For example, what if we wanted information on when individuals of each species were captured, but instead of their species ID, we wanted their actual species names.

+		SELECT surveys.year, surveys.month, surveys.day, species.genus, species.species
-    FROM surveys u
+		FROM surveys
+		JOIN species
-    JOIN species p ON u.species_id = p.species_id
+		ON surveys.species_id = species.species_id;

-    GROUP BY u.species_id, year
-    ORDER BY COUNT(*) DESC;
+> #### CHALLENGE 7

-***CHALLENGE 7: Write a query that returns the genus, the species, and the weight of every individual captured at the site.***
+> Identify the genus, species, and weight of every individual captured at the site.***

+We can count the number of records returned by our original `JOIN` query.

+		SELECT *
+		FROM surveys
+		JOIN species
+		ON surveys.species_id = species.species_id

+Notice that this number is smaller than the number of records present in the survey data.

+This is because, by default, SQL only returns records where the joining value is present in the join columns of both tables (i.e. it takes the intersection of the two join columns).
+This joining behavior is known as an `INNER JOIN` (this term can be used interchangeably with `JOIN`).

+We can also tell the computer that we wish to keep all the records in the first table by using the command `LEFT OUTER JOIN` or `LEFT JOIN` for short.

+> #### CHALLENGE ??
+> Rewrite the join above to keep all the entries present in the `surveys` table.
+How many records are returned by this query?

+Joins can also be combined with sorting, filtering, and aggregation.
+So, if we wanted average mass of the individuals on each different type of treatment, we could do something liek

+		SELECT plots.plot_type, AVG(survey.weight)
+		FROM surveys
+		JOIN plots
+		ON surveys.plot_id = plots.plot_id
+		GROUP BY plots.plot_type;

+> #### CHALLENGE ??
+> How many of each genus were caught in each plot?
+Report the answer with the greatest number at the top of the list.

 You can also combine many tables using a join.
 The query must include enough `JOIN`...`ON` clauses to link all of the tables together.
 In the query below, we are now looking at the count of each species for each type of plot during each year.
 This required 1) adding in an extra `JOIN`...`ON` clause, 2) including plot_type in the `SELECT` portion of the statement, and 3) adding plot_type to the `GROUP BY` function:

-    SELECT u.species_id AS 'Species ID',
-		year AS 'Year',
-		plot_type AS 'Plot Type',
-		COUNT(*) AS 'Total Individuals',
-		AVG(weight) AS 'Average weight (g)'
+    SELECT surveys.species_id, surveys.year, plots.plot_type, COUNT(*), surveys.AVG(weight)
-    FROM surveys u
+    FROM surveys
-    JOIN species p ON u.species_id = p.species_id
+    JOIN species ON surveys.species_id = species.species_id
-    JOIN plots o ON o.plot_id = u.plot_id
+    JOIN plots ON plots.plot_id = surveys.plot_id
-    GROUP BY u.species_id, year, plot_type
+    GROUP BY surveys.species_id, year, plot_type
     ORDER BY COUNT(*) DESC;

 ***CHALLENGE 8: Expand the query above to include the plot type and average weights (rounded to two decimal places) for each species/plot type combination.
 Order the output from the lowest weight to the highest.
 Exclude all records that don't have weight values recorded.
 Optional: use table name abbreviations and make the output easier to read.***